danggrianto/selenium-vm/README.md

 ## How to use

 - Clone this repository and do `vagrant up <vm-name>` from inside the repo cloned.
-- Run selenium test with selenium hub url as `http://192.168.1.99:4444/wd/hub`
+- Run selenium test with selenium hub url as `http://192.168.10.10:4444/wd/hub`

 ## Hub + node
-To bring up hub + node vm `vagrant up selenium-vm`
+To bring up hub + node vm `vagrant up selenium-grid`

 ## Add more nodes
 `vagrant up node1` up to `node3`